AvinX12/Image-Synthesis-With-Generative-Adversarial-Networks-GANs-Using-CIFAR-10/README.md

 Please check [DLProjectNotebook.ipynb](https://github.com/AvinX12/Image-Synthesis-With-Generative-Adversarial-Networks-GANs-Using-CIFAR-10/blob/main/DLProjectNotebook.ipynb) file to view how we trained this model.

 ### Fréchet Inception Distance
-FID score: **1.5350643153800528e-12** <br /> <br />
+FID score: **12.056572421708601** <br /> <br />
-Extremely low distance between the feature distributions of real and generated images, suggests that the generated images closely resemble the real images in terms of their visual features. <br />
+Low distance between the feature distributions of real and generated images, suggests that the generated images are relatively close to the real images in terms of their visual features. <br />

 ### Inception Score
-IS score: **2746.9741685895974** <br /> <br />
+IS score: **1.0** <br /> <br />
-Generated images are of high quality and exhibit a high degree of diversity in terms of their content and appearance. <br />
+Generated images are of goo quality and exhibit a high degree of diversity in terms of their content and appearance. <br />

 Please check [ModelEvaluation.ipynb](https://github.com/AvinX12/Image-Synthesis-With-Generative-Adversarial-Networks-GANs-Using-CIFAR-10/blob/main/ModelEvaluation.ipynb) file to view how we calculated these scores.

 ### Conclusion

-Based on these evaluation metrics and inspection of generated images, GAN model has performed well, generating high-quality and diverse images that closely resemble the real ones from CIFAR-10 dataset.
+Based on these evaluation metrics and inspection of generated images, GAN model has performed well, generating good-quality and diverse images that relatively closely resemble the real ones from CIFAR-10 dataset.

 ![GAN Generated Image](https://github.com/AvinX12/Image-Synthesis-With-Generative-Adversarial-Networks-GANs-Using-CIFAR-10/blob/main/gan_images/100.png)